 Best Practices to Succeed on your PMP® Certification Exam

 Relax.
-The Project Management Institute (PMI)® does not want you to fail the exam.
+The PMI does not want you to fail the exam.
 But they also don't make it easy.
-PMI® primarily wants to ensure that you have grasped the best practices captured in the PMBOK® Guide so they fine tune their exam to ensure an acceptable pass ratio.
+PMI primarily wants to ensure that you have grasped the best practices captured in the PMBOK Guide(R) so they fine-tune their exam to provide an acceptable pass ratio.

-Checkout this YouTube for additional tips:
+Checkout this YouTube video for additional tips: